 Ice cream, chocolate, smoothies, and soft drinks — a lot of the most common pregnancy cravings are for the sweet stuff.

-But when it comes to craving sweets while pregnant, you can have too much of a good thing.
+But when it comes to craving sweets while pregnant, it turns out you can have too much of a good thing.

-So here’s the reason behind pregnancy cravings, what they might mean, and tips for fighting off cravings if you’d rather not indulge.
+So here’s the reason behind pregnancy cravings, what they might mean, and tips for fighting off cravings if you’d rather not overindulge.

 In this article 📝